felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 DevOps](https://itrevolution.com/articles/the-three-ways-principles-underpinning-devops/) stood for, even though they were central parts of both the
 Phoenix Project and the handbook.
 It felt like I was drowning in information.
-If the Phoenix Project managed to organically sneak in   a reasonable amount of information within the context  of  story, the DevOps Handbook proved to be too much for me.
+If the Phoenix Project managed to organically sneak in   a reasonable amount of information within the context  of  the story, the DevOps Handbook proved to be too much for me.
 There seemed to be no time for relaxation: The handbook  simply lined the knowledge nuggets one after the other relentlessly.

 Very early on, I could feel my reading velocity diminish as I was reading my physical copy.
-I started reading the digital version on my Kobo to see if that could help, but I got the same result; Initial progress was quick, and then everything grinded to a halt.
+I started reading the digital version on my Kobo to see if that could help, but I got the same result; Initial progress was quick, and then everything ground to a halt.

 Reluctantly, I shelved  the handbook both physically and digitally, feeling ashamed and defeated.